tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 Represent rationals using a regular list and functions.
 Don't use any special Racket data structures for this.

-Racket has built-in support for rational numbers. **Don't** use it anywhere in your implementation.
+Racket has built-in support for rational numbers. **Don't** use them!
 Create your own original implementation of rationals that *doesn't* use the built-in rationals anywhere.

 More details may be posted here closer to the assignment deadline.